MinaProtocol/mina/docs/docs/developers/directory-structure.md

-# The structure of the repository
+# Coda Repository Structure

-This document describes the file-structure of the repository, and what roles various files play.
+This document describes the file-structure of [the Coda repository](https://github.com/codaprotocol/coda), and what roles various files play.

 - `rfcs/`